Eega: Plot

-Sudeep learns from a sorcerer named Tantra that Nani is reincarnated as a fly and seeks revenge.
-Sudeep arranges to kill Nani at his home, but the fly escapes after causing a short circuit and a fire, which locks up the room.
+Sudeep learns from a sorcerer named Tantra that the fly is none other than Nani, and that he yearns for revenge.
+Sudeep gets scared, and arranges to kill Nani at his home, but the fly escapes after causing a short circuit and a fire, which locks up the room.
 Tantra is killed in an accident and Sudeep is left unconscious from the smoke.
 Nani and Bindu assume Sudeep is dead, but he is saved by his business partner Adithya.
 Sudeep is enraged when he learns that Bindu is helping the fly.
 Sudeep kills Adithya to collect a ₹700 crore (US$130 million) insurance policy, as well as to prevent his investors from taking action against his company.

 Sudeep takes Bindu to his home to interrogate her, and Nani follows them.
-Bindu, after attempting to stab Sudeep with a razor blade, has her life threatened as Sudeep demands Nani to appear.
+Bindu, after attempting to stab Sudeep with a box cutter, has her life threatened as Sudeep demands Nani to appear.
 During the encounter however, Nani seriously injures Sudeep with a needle.
 After an intensive fight, the latter clips Nani's wing before fatally stabbing him with the same needle.
-Knowing that he is dying, in a last-ditch attempt to destroy Sudeep, Nani coats himself with gunpowder and jumps through the flame of a burning match and into a previously loaded cannon.
-The projectile passes through Sudeep and hits an oxygen cylinder, causing a fierce explosion in which Sudeep dies and his entire house burns down.
+Knowing that he is dying, in a last-ditch attempt to destroy Sudeep, Nani coats himself with gunpowder and jumps through the flame of a burning match and into a cannon, which was loaded with a steel ball.
+The cannon fires and the projectile passes through Sudeep's chest and hits an oxygen cylinder, causing a fierce explosion in which Sudeep dies and his entire house burns down.
 A grieving Bindu (who hid from the inferno unscathed), pines for Nani and takes his wing and makes an amulet with it.
-One day when travelling to work, an eve teaser bothers her; Nani, again reborn as a fly, attacks him with a needle before announcing his return.
+One day when travelling to work, an eve teaser bothers her; Nani, again reborn as a Fly, attacks him with a needle before announcing his return on the camera.

 The young girl is impressed with the story of the fly her father narrates.
-During the credits, her father recounts the fate of a drunken thief who broke into Bindu's house earlier in the story, and who ultimately turns his life around after overhearing a loving speech given to Nani by Bindu and mistakenly believing that Bindu was speaking to him.
+During the credits, her father recounts the fate of a drunken thief who broke into Bindu's house earlier in the story; and who ultimately turns his life around after overhearing a loving speech given to Nani by Bindu and mistakenly believing that Bindu was speaking to him.